Wednesday, 31 December 2014

 Eventually we found ourselves right at the point beside the church of Santa Maria della Salute just as a whole lot of sailing boats swept into St Mark's Basin - it was spectacular.

 We continued our meandering walk towards St Mark's Square where we had a lovely afternoon tea at Florian's - expensive but so good!
-Then we headed back in the general direction of Rialto where we had a little rest in our lovely gold and white room at our hotel before dinner.
-We also took the opportunity to phone our dear children who are all in Oslo.
+Then we headed back in the general direction of Rialto where we had a little rest in our lovely gold and white room in our hotel before dinner.
+We also took the opportunity to phone our dear children who are all in Oslo because Jamie and Davie are visiting Ally.
 They seem to be having a grand time on their boys' weekend.

 We went to a busy wee trattoria for dinner, where the food was excellent but the service was terribly slow, followed by a last perambulation to the Rialto Bridge where we looked at the lights of the cafés reflected in the water.